idrinth-thalui/core/dialogue/idrinthFollowerDialogueIdle.md

 - Showing your allegiance to the great hunter?
 Not sure if your soul is still yours.
 - Not sure if a real hunter needs that hide.
 - Not really a good idea to use this specific staff, is it?
-- You should be ashamed of wearing Boethia's armor!
+- You should be ashamed of wearing Boethia's armour!
 - I wouldn't carry anything of Mephala around if I were you!
 - Your taste is disgraceful, get rid of that ring!
 - Can't say I feel safe around Dawnbreaker.